Renault Juvaquatre: Launch

 The Juvaquatre was showcased at the 1937 Paris Motor Show, on the opening day of which Louis Renault was photographed showing a Juvaquatre to President Lebrun.
 The motor show launch was part of a wider strategy to prepare for the start of volume production the next year.
 The first production prototype, identified as the "Juvaquatre AEB1", had been homologated with the relevant agency in February 1937.
 Four months later, in the early summer, Louis Renault gave orders for the construction of a batch of at least twenty preproduction prototypes identified as the "Juvaquatre AEB2".
 Most of these were handed over to a selection of major Renault distributors who were invited to submit the cars to technical and customer appraisals.
 On the basis of the reports received following this exercise the engineers at Renault's Billancourt plant were able to apply the necessary modifications before volume production of the "AEB2" got underway in April 1938.

 On the publicity front, a non-stop endurance run was organised during the closing days of March 1938: a Juvaquatre was driven flat out round and round the Montlhéry racing circuit (a short distance to the west of Paris), driven by a team of four drivers who took turns to cover a distance of 5,391 kilometers (3,350 miles) during 50 hours at an average speed which was computed at slightly under 109 km/h (68 mph).

 Details

 Bodies

-During the initial production phase, all Juvaquatres came as two doors saloons/sedans (sometimes described in francophone sources as a "coach" body).
+During the initial production phase, all Juvaquatres came as two-door saloons (commonly called a "coach" body in French).
 The steel body was welded into the chassis-platform in order to create what was for most purposes a monocoque body shell.
 Instead of perching on the front wings, the headlights, were integrated into the body, which was seen as a clear tribute to the Opel Olympia, although the idea of integrating headlights in this way had originated not with Opel but, in 1934, with the American Hupmobile Type 518 of 1934.